If you are missing most or all of your teeth and are searching for a replacement option, you may be a good candidate for complete or partial dentures.

 Overdenture or partial dentures are also popular.
 They consist of a partial mold that is fitted around existing teeth.
 It’s a fantastic option for candidates with just a few teeth remaining, as your teeth actually serve as an additional source of support for both your jawbone, as well as the denture.

 Do you think dentures may be the right treatment option for you?
 Come see us to schedule a consultation.
 We will evaluate your dental situation and medical history to help you choose the most efficient tooth replacement option.
-Call us today at (614) 882-6741 to schedule an appointment.
+Call us today at (614) 882-6741 or contact us online to schedule an appointment.